eclipse-iceoryx/iceoryx/doc/design/eventdriven-callbacks.md

     immediately.
  - If an event occurs multiple times before the callback was called, the callback should be called **once**.
- - If an event occurs while the callback is executed the callback should be called again **once**.
+ - If an event occurs while the callback is being executed the callback should be called again **once**.

 The following use cases and behaviors should be implemented.